jkalter86/NBA-Shot-Chart-Analysis/README.md

-# This project has evolved into [nba-lineup-analytics](https://github.com/jkalter86/nba-lineup-analytics)."
+> **Note:** This project has evolved into [nba-lineup-analytics](https://github.com/jkalter86/nba-lineup-analytics) — an expanded platform with real multi-source data pipelines, lineup efficiency modeling, and an interactive dashboard.

 # NBA Shot Chart Analysis & Optimization